fbpx Skip to Content

 Add oil as needed to keep the pupusas from sticking.

-pupusas on a plate
+pupusas de queso on a plate

 Pupusas are commonly served with curtido.